Skip to main content

 Get In Touch: Project Description Form

-Please fill out a brief Project Description Form and a QDSC member will get in touch with you about collaborating.
+Please fill out a brief QDSC Project Description and Appointment Request and a QDSC member will get in touch with you about collaborating.

-Note: Please get in touch with us as early as possible to ensure adequate time for meaningful contribution from QDSC.
-Typically a request should be made at least 6-8 weeks prior to deadline for grants, abstracts, clinical trial design, data analysis, and manuscript preparation.
-For 1 hour consultations, we recommend reaching out at least 1-2 weeks prior to desired meeting time.
+Please get in touch with us as early as possible to ensure sufficient time for meaningful contribution from QDSC.
+Typically a request should be made:

 Services & Equipment